State-of-Rhode-Island-eCMS/ecms_profile/docs/features.md

 ### ecms_event
 This contains the event content type and the related field and taxonomy configuration.

+### ecms_promotions
+This contains the promotions content type and the related field configurations.

 ## Development Notes
 Developing with features can be tricky.
 A few items to remember: